-Titles: The podiatric surgery team may have different professionals involved in your surgery.
-The common titles are explained below.
+Titles: The clinical staff in the podiatric surgery team have different titles.

+These are explained below.

 Podiatrist:

 - has a 3 year degree in podiatric medicine.
 They will be registered with the Health and Care Professions Council (HCPC) - are independent clinicians, qualified to diagnose and treat foot and ankle problems - may specialise in particular areas of work such as, the care of the diabetic patient or sports medicine